ustasb/ps1_lint/README.md

-## PS1Lint
+##PS1Lint

-PS1Lint is a tool for validating Bash PS1s.
+PS1Lint is a tool for finding flaws in PS1 strings.
+While the shell is forgiving, a poorly formatted PS1 can cause line wrapping issues.

+###Usage